schruste/xlab-physics-camp-2025/README.md

 ## Setting up your own NGSolve - jupyterlite demos:

-1. Click on 'Create from template'
+1. Click on 'Use this template' to create your copy of the repo

+2. Enable github-pages from actions:

+   Settings -> Pages -> Source: 'github actions'

 ## Further Information and Updates